kodekarim/SliderMenu/README.md

 > Step - 3
 Connect the button with navigation  controller  of your slide menu

+Their are many more things Exlpore it ,feel free to fork🍴

 This project is inspires by:- [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController)</br>

 [Swift-Slide-Menu](https://github.com/PhilippeBoisney/Swift-Slide-Menu)</br>

 For design screen